 About Dynamic Search Ads, Ad Rank, and performance

-Dynamic Search Ads differ from standard keyword-based ads in this way: how your ads are targeted for searches.
+Dynamic Search Ads differ from standard keyword based ads in how your ads are targeted for searches.
 If you use Dynamic Search Ads, the performance of your keyword ads won’t change, nor will the amount of control you have over your account.
 Dynamic Search Ads are ranked the same way as standard ads.

 This article explains how Dynamic Search Ads are ranked.
-It also gives you an overview of how you can enhance your campaign with negative keywords, ad extensions, and insights from your reporting tab.
+It also gives you an overview of how you can enhance your ad group with negative keywords, ad extensions, and insights from your reporting tab.

 Before you begin

 If you are new to Dynamic Search Ads, start with Create Dynamic Search Ads.